Lomanthang Chyangra Cashmere: Farm to Fashion Process

 6. Finishing Touches

-• Maintenance: Regularly maintain your knitting machine to ensure smooth operation and longevity.
+- Maintenance: Regularly maintain machines for smooth operation and longevity.